hygraph/rich-text/packages/html-renderer/README.md

 # @graphcms/rich-text-html-renderer

-Render Rich Text content from GraphCMS in any application.
+Render Rich Text content from Hygraph in any application.

 ## ⚡ Getting started